 Ellen Elmes’ paintings have been acclaimed for their unique, collage-style blend of symbolic imagery and flowing naturalism.
 From watercolor paintings inspired by the majesty of the ancient Appalachians, to painted expressions sparked by the songs and music of Carter and Ralph Stanley, to murals depicting the heart of rural communities, Ellen’s art thrives on the rhythms of her personal life and community experiences.

 She has exhibited her watercolors extensively in the central Appalachians, where she and her husband Don live; in many of the Mid-Atlantic states; and as far away as Aberdeen, Scotland.
 As a muralist, Ellen has designed and painted numerous large-scale murals in Maryland, Pennsylvania, Tennessee, and Virginia; as well as having supervised and participated in painting many collaborative community-created murals in Florida, Tennessee, Virginia, and at the Allanton Peace Center in Scotland.
-Ellen’s recent commissions include a mural honoring beloved Tazewell Countian Louise Leslie in the newly-restored North Tazewell Train Station in Southwest Virginia; a community-painted mural, Tazewell Now & Then, based on drawings by 5th, 8th, and 12th grade students; and an outdoor history mural about the impact of the N&W Railroad on the merchants, railroad workers, and community members of Richlands, Virginia.
+Ellen’s recent commissions include a mural in Johnson City, TN, celebrating the centennial of the ratification of the 19th Amendment; a mural honoring beloved Tazewell Countian Louise Leslie in the newly-restored North Tazewell Train Station in Southwest Virginia; and a community-painted mural, Tazewell Now & Then, based on drawings by 5th, 8th, and 12th grade students.

 Ellen has recently published a book about her work as it has been inspired by living in the Appalachian Mountains—Appalachian Labyrinth: Painting to the Center.
 More information about the book is available here under the “Book” link.